ssganesh035/spinnaker.github.io/guides/user/pipeline/triggers/webhooks/index.md

   image_path="./manual-execution.png"
 %}

-If instead you were to trigger this pipeline with a Webhook, you could supply each parameter a value inside a key/value map called `parameters`.
-Take the following payload for example:
+### Supplying Parameters via Webhook

+When triggering a pipeline through a webhook, include parameters inside a `parameters` key in the payload:

 ```json
 {